-Advance care planning is the process of planning for your future health care.
-It relates to health care you would or would not like to receive if you were to become seriously ill or injured and are unable to communicate your preferences or make decisions.
-This often relates to the care you receive at the end of your life.
+Advance care planning involves planning for your future health care.
+It enables you to make some decisions now about the health care you would or would not like to receive if you were to become seriously ill and unable to communicate your preferences or make treatment decisions.

-Advance care planning gives you the opportunity to think about, discuss and record your preferences for the type of care you would receive and the outcomes you would consider acceptable.
-It helps to ensure your loved ones and doctors know what your health and personal preferences are and that these preferences are respected.
+Advance care planning gives you the opportunity to think about, discuss and record your preferences for the type of care you would like to receive and the outcomes you would consider acceptable.
+Advance care planning helps to ensure your loved ones and health providers know what matters most to you and respect your treatment preferences.

 Ideally, advance care planning will result in your preferences being documented in a plan known as an advance care directive and the appointment of a substitute decision-maker to help ensure your preferences are respected.

 Why it's important

 Advance care planning benefits everyone: you, your family, carers and health professionals.

 - It helps to ensure you receive the care you actually want

 - It improves ongoing and end-of-life care, along with personal and family satisfaction

 - Families of people who have undertaken advance care planning have less anxiety, depression, stress and are more satisfied with care